 Conversion of a failing grade to one that is acceptable will involve registration for a retake course and payment of any applicable fees and/or tuition.
-This retake course may either be one that is currently offered on a regular basis or one that is arranged specifically to address the noted academic shortcomings.
+This retake course may either be one that is currently offered on a regular basis or be one that is arranged specifically to address the noted academic shortcomings.
 Registration is accomplished through the Office of the Assistant / Associate Dean for Academic Affairs.
 Tuition and applicable fees are determined by the Assistant / Associate Dean for Student Affairs and are due at the time of registration.

 The content, format, and method of examination for didactic and laboratory retake courses are determined by the course director.
 The content, format, and method of examination for clinical retake courses are determined by the Student Performance Committee in consultation with the Department Chair of the applicable discipline.

-Grades earned on the initial failed attempt as well as those of subsequent retake efforts are to be recorded on the Creighton University Official Grade Report and submitted to the Office of the Assistant / Associate Dean for Academic Affairs.
-This information will then be conveyed to the Registrar's Office for inclusion in the student's transcript as a grade of permanent record.
+Grades earned on the initial failed attempt as well as those of subsequent retake efforts are to be submitted to the Office of the Assistant / Associate Dean for Academic Affairs and to the Registrar's Office for inclusion in the student's transcript as a grade of permanent record.